On this page

 Medical officers of health are responsible for investigating a cluster of cases.

-If a cluster of cases occurs, contact 0800GETMOH - CD option, and outbreak liaison staff at ESR, and complete the Outbreak Report Form.
+If a cluster of cases occurs, notify the national protection clinical team (use Appendix 5: Escalation pathways for pathways for notification for awareness, or for escalation), and outbreak liaison staff at PHF Science, and complete the Outbreak Report Form.

 Worksafe